TRAFFICKED

 Grassroots response & advocacy

-Stolen People Stolen Benefits, continues to Gather information and Report displaced victims, missing relatives, and deceased relatives on a daily basis.
+continue to advocate for the unsheltered. continue to GATHER information and REPORT displaced victims, missing relatives and deceased relatives on a daily basis.

 dATA cOLLECTION